MGitrov/TFVC-to-Git/README.md

 :warning: You may need to modify the ```work-items.json``` file to fit your specific needs - :link: [**DOCUMENTATION**](https://nkdagility.com/learn/azure-devops-migration-tools/).

 ### :three: Branches and Changesets Migration
+:purple_circle: Will be migrated using git-tfs.

+:hourglass_flowing_sand: A migration of four year history took nearly two days.

 **1.1.** Start by cloning the **TFVC-based** repository to your local machine using the following commands: abc
 * Cloning a TFVC-based repository from Azure DevOps Server (on-premises):